ariakerstein/oldJekyllBlog/_posts/2017-02-18-review:-Arrival-Movie.md

 the importance of memories with those we love.
 </li>
 <li>
-Q: If you could see your life start to finish, would you change anything?
+Ask: If you could see your life start to finish, would you change anything?
 </li>
 <li>
 the importance of doing what we are meant to do and living authentically